Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

 where $G^{N}_{{\bf k}}(i\omega, \mu)$ is the fermionic Green's function in the Nambu-doubled basis at finite chemical potential ($\mu$).
-Notice that $\delta g^p_{j,{\rm v}}<0$ (thus conducive for superconductivity) only when $\left\{ M_j, {\boldsymbol \sigma} \Gamma_0 \right\}=0$, since for repulsive Hubbard interaction $g^t_2<0$.
-Such criterion immediately justifies one feature: \emph{Magnetic fluctuations can only be conducive for spin-singlet pairing}.
-Among many possible spin-singlet pairings only a few satisfy the above stringent criterion.
-If we assume that the original $D_{3d}$ symmetry is applicable for MA-TBLG, then there are in fact only two such candidates, belonging to two-dimensional $E_g$ and $A_{1{\bf k}}$ representations.
+Notice that $\delta g^p_{j,{\rm v}}<0$ (thus conducive for superconductivity) only when $\left\{ M_j, {\boldsymbol \sigma} \Gamma_0 \right\}=0$, since for repulsive Hubbard interaction $g^t_{_2}<0$.
+Such criterion immediately justifies one feature: \emph{Incipient magnetic fluctuations can only favor spin-singlet pairing}.
+Among many possible spin-singlet pairings only \emph{two}, belonging to two-dimensional $E_g$ and $A_{1{\bf k}}$ representations of $D_{3d}$ point group (since we trade the influence of emergent triangular lattice in favor of a renormalized Dirac liquid), satisfy the above stringent criterion.
 In the announced Nambu-doubled basis these two pairings respectively take the following form: (1) $E_g$: $\left( \eta_1, \eta_2 \right) \sigma_0 \left( \Gamma_1, \Gamma_2 \right)$, (2) $A_{1{\bf k}}$: $\left( \eta_1, \eta_2 \right) \sigma_0 \left( \Gamma_{03}, \Gamma_{05} \right)$.
 The $E_g$ pairing directly couples two inequivalent valleys and preserves the translational symmetry in the paired state.
-This paired state, however, breaks the rotational symmetry and stands as an example of \emph{nematic superconductor}.
-By contrast, $A_{1{\bf k}}$ pairing takes place separately near two valleys at $\pm {\bf K}$, and concomitantly breaks the translational symmetry with periodicity of $2|{\bf K}|$.
+This paired state however breaks the rotational symmetry, since $\{\Gamma_j, \Gamma_{12} \}=0$ for $j=1,2$, and stands as an example of \emph{nematic} superconductor.
+By contrast, the $A_{1{\bf k}}$ pairing takes place separately near two valleys at $\pm {\bf K}$ and breaks the translational symmetry, since $\{\Gamma_{0j}, \Gamma_{35} \}=0$ for $j=3,5$, with periodicity of $2|{\bf K}|$.
 It represents a \emph{commensurate} Fulde-Farrel-Larkin-Ovchinikov (FFLO) pairing~\cite{roy-solo}, also known as \emph{pair-density-wave}.
+Enhancement of pairing interactions in these two channels stems from an underlying SO(5) symmetry among AFM and superconducting orders~\cite{SO5_comment}.